erikuus/yii1-extensions/components/dokobit/documents/README.md

         if($file->save())
             echo 'Application successfully submitted!';
         else
-            echo 'User successfully added a signature, but saving file info into database failed!';
+            echo 'Signing was successful, but saving file info into database failed!';
     }
     else
-        echo 'User successfully added a signature, but saving file contents failed!';
+        echo 'Signing was successful, but saving file contents failed!';
 }
 ```